wobh/wobh.github.io/_posts/2013-07-30-practical-object-oriented-design-in-common-lisp-part-3.md

   (* (ratio gear) (diameter wheel)))
 </code></pre>

-This section has been about isolating responsibilities in your code.
+This chapter has been about isolating responsibilities in your code.
-We've now begun to use Common Lisps multiple dispatch features, but even so, the code has only a single responsibilities.
+The <code>GEAR</code> and <code>WHEEL</code> classs and methods are pretty much down to a single responsibility.
+There's still more to learn, and in POODR chapter 3 we learn about "Managing Dependencies".
+We've already avoided one dependency, by using multiple-dispatch with our <code>GEAR-INCHES</code> method, but there's some other dependencies worth considering next.